 Instructions

 - Steam the asparagus until just tender.
-Drain it into a serving bowl and allow it to cool for about 10 minutes.
+Drain it into a serving bowl and let it cool for about 10 minutes.
 Cut it into bite-size pieces.

 - Add the tomatoes, onions, olives, and asparagus to the serving bowl and gently mix.
 Pour the dressing on top and mix again.
 Be gentle so that the delicate asparagus heads remain intact.